Carter Family: Extended family

-Legacy and musical style
+Musical style

 As important to country music as the family's repertoire of songs was Maybelle's guitar playing.
 She developed her innovative guitar technique largely in isolation; her style is today widely known as the "Carter scratch" or "Carter Family picking".
 While Maybelle did use a flatpick on occasion, her major method of guitar playing was the use of her thumb (with a thumbpick) along with one or two fingers.
 What her guitar style accomplished was to allow her to play melody lines (on the low strings of the guitar) while still maintaining rhythm using her fingers, brushing across the higher strings.
+Nicholas Dawidoff described their style as “wistfully melodic."

+The Illustrated Encyclopedia of Rock described their music as having simple harmonies and unique guitar-based arrangements.
 Before the Carter family's recordings, the guitar was rarely used as a lead or solo instrument among musicians.
 Maybelle's interweaving of a melodic line on the bass strings with intermittent strums is now a staple of steel string guitar technique.
 Flatpickers such as Doc Watson, Clarence White and Norman Blake took flatpicking to a higher technical level, but all acknowledge Maybelle's playing as their inspiration.

 It has been noted that "by the end of the twenties, Maybelle Carter scratch ... was the most widely imitated guitar style in music.
 Nobody did as much to popularize the guitar, because from the beginning, her playing was distinctive as any voice."